 -

-Click to select an element in the Editor.
+Use Inline CSS to modify the selected element.
+Click to select an element in the Visual Editor.
 Any CSS code that already exists for that element automatically populates.
-For example, the hero title element below has a CSS tag that defines the size and color of the text shadow.

 Click Save.